pdf-raku/PDF-raku/README.md

 ## Status / Development Notes

 This module is a proof of concept in the early stages of development.
-It is also subject to change, refactoring or widthdrawal at any time.
+It is subject to change, refactoring or reorganization  at any time.

 # Classes